-The M.P.H. focuses on Interprofessional Public Health Practice; the Ph.D. degree focuses on the Social and Behavioral Determinants of Health.
-The M.P.H. degree integrates coursework on foundational topics in public health, experiential requirements that demonstrate an individual's competency to function as a public health practitioner and elective options reflecting a student's substantive area(s) of interest.
-The degree is intended for students seeking practice-based careers in governmental service, non-governmental agencies, and health care organizations.
-M.P.H. degree requirements conform to all the UConn Graduate School requirements, as well as standards specified by the Council on Education for Public Health (CEPH), an independent agency recognized by the U.S. Department of Education to accredit public health schools and programs.
-The Council on Education for Public Health (CEPH) accredits schools and programs that offer degrees in public health.
+The M.P.H. degree is intended for students seeking practice-based careers in governmental service, non-governmental agencies, health care organizations and academia.
+The M.P.H. degree requirements conform to those of the UConn Graduate School, as well as standards specified by the Council on Education for Public Health (CEPH), the independent agency recognized by the U.S. Department of Education to accredit public health schools and programs.
 UConn's M.P.H.
 Program has been fully accredited by CEPH since 1984.

-M.P.H.
-Values
+Our M.P.H. degree offers a concentration in Applied Public Health Sciences.